- Medicare Part B covers medical expenses like doctor’s visits, diagnostic tests, and other outpatient care.

 If you have ALS, you may enroll in Medicare as soon as your Social Security disability insurance (SSDI) goes into effect.

-If you have end-stage renal disease, you can enroll for Medicare starting on the first day of your fourth month of dialysis.
+If you have ESRD, you can enroll for Medicare starting on the first day of your fourth month of dialysis.
 If you do home dialysis, you don’t have to wait 4 months and can apply immediately.

 You may also apply immediately for Medicare if you’re hospitalized for a kidney transplant.

-Your choice of plan should be determined by your individual needs.
+Your choice of plan will depend on your individual needs.

 You can decide to get an Advantage plan (Medicare Part C) instead of Medicare parts A, B, and D if you choose.